Gladuin/iidx-controller/README.md

 LEDs:
  - Positive terminal to corresponding pin.
  - Negative terminal to GND.
- - If you have more than 11 LEDs, you'll need to add more instances to the report descriptor in `iidx-controller/IIDXHID.cpp`.
-   - For example, if you have 12 LEDs, you'd add `    0x09, 0x0c,                      //     USAGE (Instance 12)` after line `85`.
- - If you have less than 11 LEDs, you'll need to remove instances from the report descriptor.
- - Don't forget to change the pinout in `iidx-controller/iidx-controller.ino` if you change the LED count.
- - If you have more than 16 LEDs, you'll also need to edit the light handling code in `iidx-controller/IIDXHID.cpp`

 Encoder:
  - The encoder's phase wires are ***REQUIRED*** to be connected to interrupt pins so it is advised to leave the encoder pins alone when editing the pinout.